What are the reporting/notification/filing requirements applicable to an incentive plan?

 Except for compliance with securities laws of certain US states discussed below, it is not necessary to file the plan with a government regulator or to seek permission from the government to use the plan in the US unless request is made by an authority for a copy of the plan.

 It is, however, necessary for a US employer to report income related to plan awards to the IRS, the Social Security Administration (”SSA”)and any applicable state and/or local tax authorities.
-The resulting income must be reported to participants on a Form W-2 after the close of year in which the income-producing event occurs.
+The resulting income must be reported to participants on an IRS Form W-2 after the close of year in which the income-producing event occurs.

-Employers are required to furnish an informational report, Form 3921, Exercise of Incentive Stock Option, to participants to whom stock was transferred in the previous calendar year pursuant to the exercise of an ISO.
-Similarly, employers are required to furnish Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan, when shares are transferred pursuant to an ESPP.
+Employers are required to furnish an informational report, IRS Form 3921, Exercise of Incentive Stock Option, to participants to whom stock was transferred in the previous calendar year pursuant to the exercise of an ISO.
+Similarly, employers are required to furnish IRS Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan, when shares are transferred pursuant to an ESPP.
 Copies of each form are also sent to the IRS.

 Employers have significant tax withholding obligations for equity incentive awards.
 Whenever a federal tax arises upon vesting, exercise or settlement of an equity award, the US employer must remit the employee’s and employer’s portions of federal income, Social Security and Medicare taxes to the IRS and SSA, generally within 1 business day of the tax event.
 Form 841 must be filed quarterly to report the amounts withheld.